Happy Nation (song)

 "Happy Nation" is a song recorded by Swedish group Ace of Base from their debut album with the same name (1992).
 It was first released in Scandinavia in December 1992 by Mega Records and later released twice in the UK.
 The first appearance was in October 1993, when it peaked at number 42, it re-entered the chart twelve months later at number 40.
-"Happy Nation" reached number-one on the singles charts of Denmark, Finland, France in 1993 and 1994.
+"Happy Nation" reached number-one on the singles charts of Denmark, Finland, France and Israel in 1993 and 1994.
 Its music video was directed by Matt Broadley.
 In 2008, the song was remade by Ace of Base for a remix kit.

 "Happy Nation" is a mid-tempo dance-pop song with strong influences from reggae fusion and Eurohouse.
 It was written by group members Jonas "Joker" Berggren and Ulf "Buddha" Ekberg and contains both English and Latin lyrics.
 The first verse is sung in Latin by Joker, and Linn Berggren sings the rest as the lead singer.
 The band has described the song, written as a response to reports of Ekberg's past associations with neo-Nazi skinheads, as an "anti-fascist song and a hymn to life".
 Ekberg has also said the song is a response to "everybody talking about how bad everything is! ...
 I think [the] best thing is to see [the] positive."

+Lyrics

+The first verse of Happy Nation is in Latin.
+The words literally translate to "Praise all nations, praise // magnifies for ever // and my soul praises // magnifies for ever".
+The intended interpretation of the verse, inspired by Psalm 117, is "Praise all people and nations, praise // Magnify in the centuries // and praise my spirit // Glorify throughout the ages".